MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-to-convert-service-contracts.md

 ---
-title: How to Convert Service Contracts | Microsoft Docs
+title: How to Convert Service Contracts
-description: Because the GST rate change tool cannot convert service contracts, these contracts must be converted manually.
-This topic describes several alternative methods that you can use for service contract conversion.
+description: This topic describes several alternative methods that you can use to convert service contracts that include GST amounts.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual